mcellteam/cellblender_tutorials/examine_annotate.rst

 Visualization Data
 ---------------------------------------------

-For these last two sections, we'll actually be hand editing some mdls.
+For these last two sections, we'll actually be hand editing some MDL files.
 First, create a file called **intro.viz_output.mdl** with the following text in it::

     VIZ_OUTPUT {